We explain some of the major differences between short term and long term letting

 How long is a short term let?

 Short-term lets are anything shorter than 6 months.
-However, since the rise in popularity of letting sites such as Airbnb, VRBO, Booking.com, Expedia and many, many more, a short term let is typically associated with stays of a couple of days to a couple of weeks (up to six months).
+However, since the rise in popularity of letting sites such as Airbnb, VRBO, Booking.com, Expedia and many, many more, a short term let is typically associated with stays of a couple of days to a couple of weeks (up to 6 months).

-Advantages of short term letting
+Advantages of short term lets

 The big advantage to short-term letting is the higher rents landlords can charge.
-More tourists are utilising the wealth of digital platforms to stay in a property offering the true character of the location they’re visiting.
+More tourists are utilising the wealth of digital platforms to stay in a rental property offering the true character of the location they’re visiting.
 The rents they can achieve in such situations are far higher than typical long-term lets — in most cases, around 30% higher.

-Who wouldn’t prefer a private apartment for their holiday as opposed to often-soulless hotel rooms?
+Who wouldn’t prefer a private fully furnished apartment for their holiday as opposed to often-soulless hotel rooms?
 Now that the ease of booking is simpler than ever, it’s becoming nearer the norm than traditional tourism stay options.